isaacg1/isaacg1.github.io/index.md

 ---
 ![Isaac Grosof's portrait - A nonbinary person with their head and shoulders visible, wearing a purple top in front of a flowerbed.](/assets/small-flowers.jpg)

+I am currently a [Postdoctoral Research Associate](https://ece.illinois.edu/about/directory/researchers/igrosof) at the University of Illinois, Urbana-Champaign, Department of Electrical and Computer Engineering, where I am mentored by [R. Srikant](https://sites.google.com/a/illinois.edu/srikant/).
-I am currently the [Tennenbaum Postdoctoral Fellow](https://www.isye.gatech.edu/research/isye-postdoctoral-fellowship-program) at the Georgia Tech School of Industrial and Systems Engineering, where I am mentored by [Siva Theja Maguluri](https://sites.google.com/site/sivatheja/).
+In fall 2023, I was a postdoc at the Georgia Tech School of Industrial and Systems Engineering, where I was mentored by [Siva Theja Maguluri](https://sites.google.com/site/sivatheja/).
-I just defended my PhD at Carnegie Mellon University, where I was advised by [Mor Harchol-Balter](https://www.cs.cmu.edu/~harchol/).
+In the summer of 2023, I defended my PhD at Carnegie Mellon University, where I was advised by [Mor Harchol-Balter](https://www.cs.cmu.edu/~harchol/).
 Check out my [thesis document](/assets/isaac-thesis.pdf) which provides a guided tour of my PhD research, and is designed to be more approachable than diving into my papers directly.